Overview

 a loss in case of adverse changes in the security’s or market’s outlook.

-We consider client objectives, risk tolerance, and income requirements to determine allocation
+We consider client objectives, risk tolerance, and income requirements to determine allocation ratios.

 6

-Our Investment advisors will make recommendations based on a client’s objectives, needs, assets,
+Our investment advisors will make recommendations based on a client’s objectives, needs, assets,

 personal and family obligations and plans they have provided to us.
-In addition, IIM will give
+In addition, IIM will give advice

-client’s tax situation (if the client is a taxable entity) determines recommendations for tax-free
+not provide tax or legal advice.
+However, a client’s tax situation (if the client is a taxable entity)

-securities and/or whether to recognize short- or long-term gains and losses.
-Tax considerations,
+determines recommendations for tax-free securities and/or whether to recognize short- or long-term

-however, will not be the main or sole reason for recommendations and we do not provide tax
+gains and losses.
+Tax considerations, however, will not be the main or sole reason for

 IIM’s Investment Committee currently consists of the firm’s seven senior officers.
 The Investment